Mihael Kovačević: Club career

 Ahead of a new season, Kovačević suffered another injury during a trip to visit his family in Switzerland, which left him out for four months, as a result Dundee United sought an operation for Mihael.
 His injury led to the questioning of his future in Dundee as his contract was set to expire in just a few months.
 Eventually, Kovačević signed a new contract, that kept him until the end of the season.
-However, his injury was put out again and shortly making a recovery, Kovačević expected to make a comeback.
+However, his injury was put out again and shortly after making a recovery, Kovačević expected to make a comeback.
 Towards the end of the season, Kovačević received a red card once again in a 4–0 defeat to Rangers.
 He was released from the club after spending most of the 2010–11 season out injured.

 After not being offered a new deal with Dundee United in summer of 2011, he signed for NK Zadar as a free agent in October 2011.
 Kovačević made his debut with NK Zadar in Croatian First League against his former club Dinamo Zagreb, in a game which Zadar surprisingly won against Champions League contestant.

-Kovačević then returned to Scotland in July 2012, signing for Ross County, having previously went on the trial with the club.
+Kovačević then returned to Scotland in July 2012, signing for Ross County, having previously gone on trial with the club.
 Having spent time on the bench for the next five games, Kovačević finally made his debut against - his former club in a 1–1 draw, having come on as a substitute for Ross Tokely on 14 September 2012.
-Due to the absence of Tokely, Kovačević soon took up the right-back and since established himself in the first team.
+Due to the absence of Tokely, Kovačević soon took up the right-back position and established himself in the first team.

 It was confirmed on 21 May 2013 that Kovačević had been handed a contract extension as a reward for the fifth-placed finish in the SPL.

 On 22 January 2014, Kovačević was released by Ross County.

 In July 2014, he signed with Beroe in the A PFG.